When talking about pain and suffering, most people tend to think that they are one and the same.

 As we have said above, suffering is created based on a person’s perspective.

 This means that suffering is the story that we tell ourselves about our pain.
-Sometimes there are people who like to exaggerate their pain from the truth.
+Sometimes there are people who like to exaggerate their pain, rather than expressing the truth of their situation.

 However, this doesn’t mean that it is always intentional.
 Perhaps it is the way they translate the intensity of the pain they experience.